Vermont is Beautiful Year-Round. But Even More so when there’s Snow!

 Sugarbush is no slouch when it comes to terrain variety.
 “The Bush” is two mountain areas, Lincoln Peak and Mount Helen, with total of six peaks.
 On 500 acres, 111 trails, you’ll have your pick of groomers, bumps and three terrain parks.
 All those options are top notch, but it’s backcountry and tree riding where Sugarbush really shines.
 “The Bush” has carved out 20 wooded trails and boasts 2000 (yes thousand!) acres of back country terrain!

-Sugarbush is the perfect weekend destination so come spend a long weekend with us in January, February or March.
+Sugarbush is the perfect weekend destination so come spend a long weekend with us at the end of January!

 Get Stowe-ked for the highest mountain in Vermont! – Trail Map